nickschuetz/ocpdoom/README.md

 watch oc get pods -n monsters
 ```

-However, the monsters keep on respawing!
-Since `oc new-app` also created a Kubernetes [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) it will respawn that missing pod monster.
-So really the only way to get rid of all the monster is through a non violent tactic through the command line using the `oc scale` command:
+The monsters keep on respawing!
+Since `oc new-app` also created a Kubernetes [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) it will respawn that missing pod monster(s).
+So really the only way to get rid of all the monsters once and for all is through a non violent tactic via the command line using the `oc scale` command:

 ```bash
 oc scale deployment monster --replicas=0 -n monsters